 Feederism, which refers to a fetish for overeating and/or gaining weight, was a little different.
 I gave it a try out of self-consciousness about my body shape.
-I’m not grossly overweight, but I am chubby—and in the world of sex work, chubby is a difficult position to occupy.
+I’m not obese, but I am chubby—and in the world of sex work, chubby is a difficult position to occupy.
 I’m bigger than “normal,” but I’m not big enough to technically qualify as a BBW (big beautiful woman, usually referring to a plus-sized woman).

-If any viewer would appreciate, or at least not care about, my chubby body, I thought, it would be someone who is into feederism.
+If any viewer would appreciate or at least not care about my chubby body, I thought, it would be someone who is into feederism.

 I didn’t see as immediate a success in feederism as in ABDL, but I did see enough that I decided to dig in and make myself a decent foothold in the niche.